Land Your Dream Job

 Act like a coach

-Great managers are really great coaches.
-Coaches surround themselves with people who are more talented than they are.
+Great managers are really great coaches, and coaches surround themselves with people who are more talented than they are.
 They focus on providing context about what needs to be done, but not directing how to do it.
 Finally, coaches understand what people are good at, motivate them, and help them leverage their strengths.
-Work alongside your team members, encourage them, and provide them with the support they need to develop their skills.
-When each individual player is strong, the team is more likely to be successful.

 Managing Your Organization

-Build a productive relationship with your manager
+Build a productive relationship with your own manager

-Managing up is always a critical skill, particularly in the resource-constrained nonprofit sector where managers often have too much on their plate.
+Managing up is always a critical skill, particularly in the resource-constrained social-impact sector where managers often have too much on their plate.
 As a manager, you depend on your boss for setting priorities, managing relationships across the organization, and providing resources (like the opportunity to have a direct report work for you).
 Just as you depend on your boss, your boss depends on you.
 Now that you are a manager, you represent the work of multiple people and are accountable for certain results.

 Take time to understand your boss, including his/her decision-making style, and develop lines of communication.
 It will only make you more effective as a manager.